 Latest Developments (see below)

-There are three basic forms of visibility impairment - a reduction in one's ability to see clearly or far: urban haze, "plume blight", and regional haze.
+There are three forms of visibility impairment - a reduction in one's ability to see clearly or far: urban haze, "plume blight", and regional haze.
 Urban haze, often referred to as "brown cloud", comes from the scattering of light due to various types of pollution from a wide range of sources found in large cities.

 "Plume blight" or Reasonably Attributable Visibility Impairment (RAVI)